 Ease of Installation

 For a successful pilot, the product installation should be small and as easy as possible.
 It’s best if the product doesn’t require dedicated hardware.
 This is the reason that hosted products (at least in the pilot stage) have a distinct advantage for pilots.
 You have control over the application and the prospect does not have to install it locally.
-While some of us have full control of their PC or are used to being able to order a PC and have it added to the network in a matter of days, this is not the case with most large companies.
+While some of us have full control of our PC or are used to being able to order a PC and have it added to the network in a matter of days, this is not the case with most large companies.
 Large companies have tighter controls and their budget approval and hardware procurement processes are so cumbersome that it might take 3–6 weeks for a prospect to buy and install hardware for your solution.
 Requiring prospects to obtain additional hardware can be a significant impediment on the pilot stage.

 Out of the Box Experience